 Continuous composters tend to be enclosed bins with an opening at the bottom.
 The best options will have built-in aeration systems and features to help keep pests out.

-We’ve also included a few other options that don’t resemble the regular bins but still provide you with a constant stream of compost.
+I’ve also included a few other options that don’t resemble the regular bins but still provide you with a constant stream of compost, such as bokashi composting.

 Here are our top 7 picks for the best continuous composters you can buy today.